centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-a-central-server/unattended.md

 In both cases, you will get a full log file with all errors in your **tmp** folder, named **unattended(date).log**.

+4. Configure Centreon frontend

+Log in to Centreon web interface via the URL http://[SERVER_IP]/centreon where [SERVER_IP] is the real IP address of your server.
+After attempting to connect, follow the steps described in Centreon documentation [here](..installation/web-and-post-installation).

 ## Help

 To get help on the script, use the following command: